Ai4Math/MATLAB-GUI/linear_app/README.md

 - Use `app.ResultsEditField.Value = "the vector b IS IN the span of the given set of vectors";` to output the value

-### CheckLinearIndep - Same with CheckSpan, but modify the inside code (which is from Prof. Li)
+### CheckLinearIndep - Same idea with CheckSpan, but modify the inside code (which is from Prof. Li)